- The electrolyzer, built with Siemens Energy, can produce up to one metric ton of hydrogen per hour.

 Funding and Investment

-The construction of the electrolyzer took approximately two years, with financial support from the German Federal Ministry for Economic Affairs and Climate Action and the State of Rhineland-Palatinate.
-The total funding amounted to €124.3 million, with €37.3 million provided by the Rhineland-Palatinate government.
-BASF contributed around €25 million to the project, which is part of the Hy4CHem initiative, selected under the IPCEI Hydrogen expression of interest procedure.
+The project received up to €124.3 million in funding, with €37.3 million provided by the Rhineland-Palatinate government.
+BASF invested around €25 million in the Hy4Chem project, which was selected as part of the IPCEI Hydrogen expression of interest procedure.

-Hydrogen produced at the site is used in the production of ammonia, methanol, and vitamins.
-Previously, hydrogen was primarily generated through natural gas-based steam reforming.
-The new electrolyzer marks a significant step in transforming hydrogen production technology, aligning with broader efforts to decarbonize the chemical industry and secure industrial jobs.
+Hydrogen produced at the Ludwigshafen site is used in the production of ammonia, methanol, and vitamins.
+Previously, hydrogen was primarily produced through natural gas-based steam reforming or as a by-product.
+The new electrolyzer marks a significant step in transforming hydrogen production technology at the site.